MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 ### Data classification

 HPC workloads benefit from high throughput storage.
-For example, use Azure Managed Lustre, Azure Net App Files, BeeGFS Parallel File System, and so on.
+For example, use Azure Managed Lustre, Azure Net App Files, or BeeGFS Parallel File System.
 These storage services deliver performance but might come at a cost.
 It's important to classify your data beforehand so that only application-specific data resides in these systems.
 All other data can reside in low-cost storage solutions such as Azure Data Lake Storage or Azure Blob Storage.

 Further, it might be useful to set up HPC storage systems on demand to help ensure the data synchronizes to a low-cost storage service like Blob Storage.
 On-demand storage helps ensure data retains in Blob Storage when the high-performance storage system is turned off.
 Managed Lustre and Net App Files offer a synchronization service.